mihaibujanca/slambench3/README.md

 ```

 We can see five different implementations (cpp, notoon, and openmp, cuda and opencl).
 The list of available binaries depends of the dependencies you installed beforehand.
 For example, you need CUDA to compile the kfusion-cuda.
-A complete list of the dependencies is available at the end of this README.

 ### Running a benchmark (e.g. KinectFusion) ###